hellmarbecker/blog/_posts/2021-11-19-apache-druid-in-the-publishing-industry.markdown

 Above are but a few of the use cases of Druid in the news and publishing industry.
 As this sector develops, there is more to come!

+---

-[^1]: Derived from: "Newspaper high contrast B&W" by NS Newsflash is licensed with CC BY 2.0.
+Image source: Derived from: "Newspaper high contrast B&W" by NS Newsflash is licensed with CC BY 2.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by/2.0/